Expat Exchange

 If you are thinking about moving to Mexico City, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

-"The cost of housing in Mexico City varies depending on the neighborhood and size of accommodation, but the average price for a mid-range apartment is likely to be around 45,000 to 55,000 Mexican Pesos a month," said one expat who made the move to Mexico City.
+"The cost of housing in Mexico City varies depending on the neighborhood and size of accommodation, but the average price for a mid-range apartment is likely to be around 45,000 to 55,000 Mexican Pesos a month," commented one expat who made the move to Mexico City.

 "Mexico City is an expensive city to live in.
-I am lucky to have my company pay for it, but to give an idea: A three bedroom apartment can go from US$2,500 - 5,000 per month plus utilities," explained one expat living in Mexico City, Mexico.
+I am lucky to have my company pay for it, but to give an idea: A three bedroom apartment can go from US$2,500 - 5,000 per month plus utilities," remarked one expat living in Mexico City, Mexico.

 How do I meet people in Mexico City?